JasonBai007/vue-seeds/README.md

 # vue-seeds
-a bioplate for multipage vue project
+a boilerplate for multipage vue project